 Casing-drilling technology is a fairly new technology, less than 20 years old, and has not been widely used.
 Yet, casing-drilling technology was able to demonstrate its advantages of overall faster drilling, elimination of hole-drilling related problems, such as mud losses and wellbore stability by the casing and isolating the unstable formations while drilling.
-This isolation-while-drilling removes the risk of the well collapse and fluids losses.
-Plastering effect is another benefit of casing drilling, whereby drill cuttings stick to the wellbore as a result of the rotation of casing and reduced gap between casing and wellbore.
+This isolation while drilling removes the risk of the well collapse and fluids losses.
+The plastering effect is another benefit of casing drilling, whereby drill cuttings stick to the wellbore as a result of the rotation of the casing and reduced gap between casing and wellbore.
 This provides not only a seal of the well bore/pores, but fewer drill cuttings are returned to the surface, hence less handling.

 There are two major systems used in casing-drilling- 1) simple drill-through casing bit (non-retrievable) system and 2) Advanced wire-line retrievable bottom hole assembly (BHA) system used for directional casing-drilling.
 While in more than 70% of the cases, the simple system is used, the advanced directional casing-drilling system is best suited for the offshore mature oilfields, where fluids losses and hole stability issues are evident.

-Today, casing-drilling is best used when drilling soft formations with casing sizes above 7”.
-While penetration rate during casing-drilling is lower, less trips and handling makes it economical.
+Today, casing drilling is best used when drilling soft formations with casing sizes above 7”.
+While penetration rate during casing-drilling is lower, fewer trips and handling makes it economical.

 Major disadvantages of casing-drilling are: